mshwery/minimalist-api/README.md

 ## Requirements

 - Node >= 10.13
-- npm >= 6.x
+- Yarn >= 1.15
 - Postgresql 9.6

 ## Getting Started

 ### Dependencies

-Once you've got Node/npm installed you can run `npm install` to install app dependencies.
-It is recommended you do this prior to getting the database configured if you want to make use of the `npm run migrate` command.
+Once you've got Node/yarn installed you can run `yarn install` to install app dependencies.
+It is recommended you do this prior to getting the database configured if you want to make use of the `yarn migrate` command.

 ### Running locally via Docker